 Parade routes produce an absolutely obscene amount of trash.
 Some of it is from parade “throws,” which are the beads and other silly plastic trinkets thrown by the floats.
 But some of it is garbage, plastic bottles, food containers, and whatever else people elect to leave behind.
 This type of trash is just completely unacceptable to me.
-It’s even worse when people leave recyclables in the street, because now there’s no chance that they actually get recycled.
+It’s even worse when people leave recyclables in the street because then there’s no chance that they'll actually get recycled.
 They’ll just be scooped up along with the rest of the garbage.

 Bring a backpack packed with essentials

-The good thing about bringing a backpack (or any bag for that matter) ensures that yes, you can pack things to bring, but you also have a way to responsibly bring things home.
+The good thing about bringing a backpack (or any bag for that matter) ensures that you can not only bring things with you, but you can responsibly bring things home, too.
 This goes for beads (which you can reuse for years to come), your empty drink containers, or any other recyclables you accumulate along the way.

 What to pack:

 You will NEED to hydrate throughout the day, I can promise you that.
-That is, if you choose to indulge.
-And by packing your own bottle, you won’t need to buy 10 plastic water bottles throughout the day.
+That is if you choose to indulge.
+And by packing your own water bottle, you won’t need to buy 10 plastic water bottles throughout the day.

 It’s easier to drink cocktails out of a straw, don’t you think?
-Bring your own and make sure you let the bartender know so they don’t automatically assume you want one!
+Bring your own straw and make sure you let the bartender know you don't need one!